Jelly-RDF/jelly-jvm/docs/docs/user/titanium.md

-The `jelly-titanium-rdf-api` integrates Jelly with the minimalistic [Titanium RDF API](https://github.com/filip26/titanium-rdf-api).
-This API is by itself not a fully-fledged RDF library but rather intended as an interoperability bridge.
+The `jelly-titanium-rdf-api` module integrates Jelly with the minimalistic [Titanium RDF API](https://github.com/filip26/titanium-rdf-api).
+This API is by itself not a fully-fledged RDF library, but is rather intended as an interoperability bridge.

 If you are already using Jena or RDF4J, you should use the [`jelly-jena`](jena.md) or [`jelly-rdf4j`](rdf4j.md) module instead.
 This way you'll get better performance and more features.